Move to iOS App is not the RIGHT way for a Used iPhone

 - Drag and drop Android photos and hit sync.
 Photos will be transferred to iPhone camera roll.

 Method 2.
-Bridge Android and iPhone with Google Photos
+Transfer Photos from Android to iPhone with Google Photos

 If you prefer a reliable wireless way to migrate pictures, Google Photos is the answer.
 As long as you have a good Wi-Fi network connection (or a 5G Android phone), and your photo doesn't exceed following limitations, you are good to go.